rpf13/sunshine/README.md

 I did take great attention and big efforts on the error handling.
 Since I am using two API's, this was quite a challenge.

+### Commit messages

+I have decided to mostly use multiline commit messages.
+Commit messages are an essential part of the whole project and a single line commit message is just not enough to explain.
+After reading [this interesting article](https://cbea.ms/git-commit/), it was clear to me, that I have to use it.

+I have decided to use (mostly) multiline commits, but using tags as described this [cheatsheet](https://cheatography.com/albelop/cheat-sheets/conventional-commits/) or as also described in the LMS of the Code Institute.
+I did use the following syntax guidline:
+- **feat:** for feature which may or may not include a CSS part
+- **fix:** for a bugfix
+- **style:** for changes to CSS or to give style to the code itself
+- **docs:** for changes related to documentation
+- **refactor:** for refactored code, re-written code
+- **maint:** for general maintenance

 Welcome rpf13,